yeminko/scripts-collection/zipthis/README.md

 - Complex gitignore patterns (like negation with `!`) have limited support
 - Requires the `zip` command to be available

-## Contributing

-Feel free to submit issues, fork the repository, and create pull requests for any improvements.

-## License

-This script is released under the MIT License.
-See LICENSE file for details.

-## Changelog

-### v1.0.0

-- Initial release
-- Basic .gitignore processing
-- .git directory exclusion
-- Archive statistics display

 ---

 **💡 Tip**: Use this script to create clean archives of your projects without accidentally including build artifacts, dependencies, or sensitive files listed in your `.gitignore`!